jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Life's been evolving for billions of years.
 Humanity continues life's evolution by creating technology.
 We develop new and better tools in stages like the Bronze Age, Iron Age, and Industrial Age.
 Unfortunately, transitioning between stages is hard.
 Human Nature being what it is, the powers of the old age hold back the modern era.
 Since entering the Internet Age in 1970, Darth Blockbuster has continuously defended his mechanical tools by making digital tools against the rules.

 Some examples.
-In the 1950s, AT&T defended its telephone monopoly by successfully banning devices such as [answering machines and modems](https://en.wikipedia.org/wiki/Hush-A-Phone_Corp._v._United_States) connecting to its network.
+From the 1950 to 1980s, AT&T defended its telephone monopoly by successfully banning devices such as [answering machines and modems](https://en.wikipedia.org/wiki/Hush-A-Phone_Corp._v._United_States) connecting to its network.
 In 1984, the broadcast television industry tried to ban video cassette recorders (VCRs) and only lost by [one vote in the Supreme Court](https://en.wikipedia.org/wiki/Sony_Corp._of_America_v._Universal_City_Studios,_Inc.).
 In 2001, the music industry defended compact discs (CDs) by [successfully suing Napster](https://en.wikipedia.org/wiki/A%26M_Records,_Inc._v._Napster,_Inc.) for giving people digital songs.
 Likewise, Tesla, Uber, Airbnb's most significant competition has been in the courtroom.
 Throughout society, antagonists have found rules that force people to keep using Industrial Age tools.

 Industry certifications, labor laws, government lobbies full of lobbyists, bureaucratic red-tape.
 These are the endless pages of today's Death Star rulebook.
 Darth Blockbuster uses it to prevent new and better technology from reaching the frontline.
 But before you face Darth Blockbuster and blow up his superweapon, Stargazer, you must learn what weapons you have at your disposal.
 The most formidable?
 The all-powerful energy field inside every lifeform.